w3f/polkadot-wiki/includes/definitions.md

 *[Nominated Proof of Stake (NPoS)]: A staking system where nominators back validators.
 *[On-chain Governance]: Governance controlled transparently on the blockchain.
 *[Parachain]: A layer-one blockchain running on a Polkadot virtual core (in parallel to the relay chain).
-*[Parity Technologies]: The company that was commissioned to launch Polkadot, and that is currently behind the Polkadot SDK.
+*[Parity Technologies]: The company that was commissioned to launch Polkadot, and that developed the Polkadot SDK.
 *[Preimage]: A hash-linked submission storing extrinsic or data details.
 *[Proof of Stake (PoS)]: A consensus system selecting participants based on staked tokens.
 *[Proof of Validity]: A proof verifying parachain state transitions.